Anitha-Venkatesan/react-portfolio/README.md

 ### Usage
 * `git clone git@github.com:Anitha-Venkatesan/react-portfolio`
 * `cd react-portfolio`
-* Open employee-directory folder in Command Line Terminal then run command `npm start`
+* Open react-portfolio folder in Command Line Terminal then run command `npm start`
 * Runs the app in the development mode.
 * Open http://localhost:3000 to view it in the browser.
 * The page will reload if you make edits.